-Injured US Military Veterans are provided the opportunity to train at a 9-week program at Adaptive Training Foundation in Dallas, Texas and Paralympic Sport Reno in Reno, Nevada preparing for a week of skiing at Squaw Valley Alpine Meadows, instructed by Achieve Tahoe Adaptive Ski Program — 100% fueled and inspired by the High Fives Foundation.
+Injured US Military Veterans are provided the opportunity to train at a 9-week program at Adaptive Training Foundation in Dallas, Texas and City of Reno Adaptive in Reno, Nevada preparing for a week of skiing at Squaw Valley Alpine Meadows, instructed by Achieve Tahoe Adaptive Ski Program — 100% fueled and inspired by the High Fives Foundation.

 In the winter of 2015, the High Fives Foundation brought veteran Marine Corporal Jacob (Jake) Schick skiing at Squaw Valley.
 Schick’s life-altering injury came on September 20, 2004 when the vehicle Schick was driving hit a triple-stacked tank mine.
 To date he has endured 46 operations and 23 blood transfusions and an amputation below the knee.
 Schick was featured in the 2014 Clint Eastwood film American Sniper.

 Schick’s experience with the High Fives Foundation has initiated a larger project called “Military to the Mountains.”
 In 2016, the High Fives Foundation brought ten veterans of the United States armed forces skiing at Squaw Valley.
 This project is in collaboration between the Adaptive Training Foundation based in Dallas, TX.
 The mission of the Adaptive Training Foundation is providing modified methods of training to restore hope to all those with physical impairments, especially with members of the veteran community who are severely injured.
 ATF’s roll in this is training ten athletes to be physically ready for adaptive skiing lessons.